filipelsilva/dotfiles/README.md

 **really** awesome and you should have it installed).

-As I only use one plugin, and that is forgit (depends on `fzf` as well, but really useful for Git repos), I have decided to manage it from the Pacman/AUR repos, instead of using a plugin manager.
+As I only use one plugin, and that is forgit (depends on `fzf` as well, but really useful for Git repos), I have decided to manage it from the system package manager, instead of using a plugin manager.

 The "Functions" section of this file has multiple functions that depend on certain non default packages and have not been guarded, as I found no clean way